jerela/OpenSimLive/README.md

 The main mirror therapy program (**OSL_common**) and most other programs and tests are controlled by keyboard input.
 Calibrating a model will open a visualization in another window, so make sure you select the command console window as the active window to ensure keyboard input is successfully read.

-If you have set IMU manufacturer as "xsens" in MainConfiguration, then when the program starts, it will look for active Xsens IMUs.
+If you have set IMU manufacturer as "xsens" in MainConfiguration.xml, then when the program starts, it will look for active Xsens IMUs.
 Make sure your IMUs are on and not on standby mode (move them until a red light starts blinking).
 The program will list all IMUs it can connect to in a numbered order and finding an IMU may take a few seconds.
 When the program lists all the IMUs you want to use, press Y on your keyboard to continue.

-If you have set IMU manufacturer as "delsys" in MainConfiguration, then the program will start reading data stream from Delsys Trigno Control Utility.
+If you have set IMU manufacturer as "delsys" in MainConfiguration.xml, then the program will start reading data stream from Delsys Trigno Control Utility.

-Finally, you can run the program without any actual IMUs by setting "simulated", in which case the program will create random quaternions for IMU orientations.
+Finally, you can run the program without any actual IMUs by setting manufactured as "simulated", in which case the program will create random quaternions for IMU orientations.
+The visualization of the skeletal model in this case will not look sensible, but will instead change to random and sometimes unnatural orientations with each new frame.

 If **station_parent_body** in **Config/MainConfiguration.xml** is set to anything but "none", the program (acting as a server for socket communication) will wait for another program (the client) to connect to it.
 For testing purposes, you can run **JavaClient/run.bat** at this point to execute a program that receives data from the server.
 When the connection is made, the main program will automatically continue.
+Make sure that *socket_port* in /Config/MainConfiguration.xml matches the first line of /JavaClient/conf.txt so that the client can connect to the server with the right port.

 The program should print input instructions in the command window.
 Pressing L will set a reference orientation for the base segment IMU and pressing C will calibrate the model.
 Setting a reference orientation with L is not necessary, but is used to acknowledge differences in coordinate system rotations between the base body on the model and the rehabilitation robot.
 When L is pressed, the IMU on the base segment should be facing the same way as the robot's coordinate system.
 For example, if the robot is mounted on a wall 180 degrees opposite to the patient during the rehabilitation session, then the base segment IMU should first be placed on a surface that is parallel to the base of the robot and in a way that the IMU would be on the patient's base segment if the patient was sitting with their back to the base of the robot.
 After reference orientation is set, the IMU should be placed back on the patient's base segment and the model should then be calibrated.
 During inverse kinematics the current position of the base segment IMU is then used to correct the mirrored rotations and positions of the body to be rehabilitated, before they are sent to the client.